JoeyMckenzie/full-stack-rust/docs/src/introduction.md

 ## Contact

-If you have questions about the material, or simply want to say hi, you can contact me on my website at [joeymckenzie.tech](https://joeymckenzie.tech/)
+If you have questions about the material, or simply want to say hi, you can contact me on my website at [joeymckenzie.tech](https://joeymckenzie.tech/) or email at [joey.mckenzie27@gmail.com](mailto:joey.mckenzie27@gmail.com)